 Take a Leap of Faith

-- You will understand the relationship between belief and the will, contrating doxastic voluntarism with doxastic involuntarism.
+- Understand the relationship between belief and the will, contrasting doxastic voluntarism with doxastic involuntarism

-- You will defend your own position on the question of whether pragmatic arguments for truth are rational or responsible.
+- Defend your own position on the question of whether pragmatic arguments for truth are rational or responsible.